r0mainK/blog/_posts/2020-12-02-scaling-transformers-perform-at-your-best.md

 It turns out that an additional way to increase the quality of the approximation is by having the sampled random vectors that form an orthogonal base, i.e. if:

 {% katex display %}
-\forall (i,j), \quad \omega_i \omega_j^T = \mathbf{1}_{i=j}
+\forall (i,j), \quad \omega_i^T \omega_j = \mathbf{1}_{i=j}
 {% endkatex %}

 {% katexmm %}
 To do so, the method presented in [this paper](https://arxiv.org/pdf/1610.09072v1.pdf) can be employed.
-It relies on [QR decomposition](https://en.wikipedia.org/wiki/QR_decomposition), in which a square matrix is decomposed in an orthogonal matrix $Q$ and an upper triangular matrix $R$.
+It relies on [QR decomposition](https://en.wikipedia.org/wiki/QR_decomposition), in which a square matrix is decomposed in an orthogonal matrix $\mathbf{Q}$ and an upper triangular matrix $\mathbf{R}$.
 Given that the matrix of random features $\Omega$ is of dimension $(m, d)$, the decomposition may not be possible if $m \neq d$.
 In that case:

 - if $d > m$ then more vectors are sampled to get to $d$
 - if $d < m$ then the matrix is divided into $k$ blocks $\Omega_k$ of dimensions $(d,d)$, and if the last block is too small more vectors are sampled

-Afterwords each block is decomposed and the orthogonal matrices $Q_k$ are concatenated.
+Afterwords each block is decomposed and the orthogonal matrices $\mathbf{Q}_k$ are concatenated.
 According to the authors of this method, the resulting matrix should still be orthogonal with high probability.
 However, the rows obtained after QR-decomposition have unit-norm while the ones sampled from a normal distribution follow a $\chi$-distribution, so the matrix needs to be rescaled.
 It's a pretty simple procedure, as the sum of squared normal random vectors also follow that distribution.

 Here is my implementation of the whole process (I reused the `apply_scaling` function defined previously):